nais314/stui/doc/Colors.md

 setting colors are handled by ANSI escape sequences, for GC safety, see: colors_extra.setForegroundColor

 if you use the standard 8/16 colors, its appereance will vary depending on the terminal emulator you use :)
+"color modes are backward compatible": on 256 colors terminal you can use 16 color; on RGB you can use every method, even mixed =)

 **Styles**